Here is the 2019 review, both good and bad, ups and downs.

 I was in therapy for domestic violence PTSD.
 Even though I was four years out, I had not dealt with everything until then.
 My amazing Therapist was the perfect person to help.

-I had the opportunity to be a guest expert in a three different Facebook groups and on a couple podcasts.
+I had the opportunity to be a guest expert in three different Facebook groups and on a couple of podcasts.
 This was a blast sharing tips and really connecting with others in the groups on my topics.
 This is something I will continue in 2020.

 After making some connection through my college advisers, I was accepted in the Startup Incubator at my local private University.
 This was a semester-long program with three other students/new business owners.
 Together, we had a panel of local professionals in their industry as mentors.

 This program made me realize my passion (The Simplified Office) versus my “it would be nice if this happened, so I may as well do it” (Co-working space).
 After doing the numbers and market research and the pressure of local big wigs, made me realize that owning and operating a co-working space was not in the cards for me.
 I was ok with this.